Celebrating Thanksgiving Overseas

 For Lief and me, one of the biggest upsides of living and investing overseas the way we now long have been is the chance it’s given us to become part of communities in the places where we’ve settled.

 In Ireland, in Paris, and in Panama, we’ve made friends and connections.
 We’ve established the infrastructure of a life in series.
 Thanksgiving is an opportunity to recognize and appreciate the communities that have welcomed and supported us.

 Around the table in Panama City with our family tonight for this year’s Thanksgiving celebration will be other Americans, but also friends and colleagues who hail from France, Germany, Britain, Colombia, Jamaica, and Panama.
 For many of them, it’ll be their first Thanksgiving ever.

 Here’s hoping I don’t drop the turkey… or forget the turkey… or burn the turkey.
 Jackson and Kaitlin both will be on hand to help.

-On behalf of the entire Live and Invest Overseas community, in Panama City and beyond, Happy Thanksgiving.
+On behalf of the entire Live And Invest Overseas community, in Panama and beyond, Happy Thanksgiving.